 Notable Kids Art Center

 Get your kid out and acting during these one-week camps for ages 5 to 15.
-Choose from musical theater or regular theater, focusing on tales from Harry Potter, The Princess Bride, Encanto and more.
+Choose from musical theater or regular theater, focusing on tales from Barbie, Wicked, Moana and more.
 The event space also hosts visual art classes, and kids can take a half day, full day, or a combo day of art and acting.
 Bonus, at the end of the week the kids in the acting classes will have a performance showcasing what they learned.

 Registration Opens: Now open